-Inpatient hospital care

-Includes inpatient acute, inpatient rehabilitation, longterm care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.

-services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications
+What you must pay when you get these Services that are covered for you services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-\$395 copay each day for term care hospitals and other types of inpatient hospital days 1-6 of each hospital services.
+Inpatient hospital care starts the day you are stay. formally admitted to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient day. services include but are not limited to: • Semi-private room (or a private room if medically necessary) • Meals including special diets • Regular nursing services • Costs of special care units (such as intensive care or coronary care units) • Drugs and medications Lab tests X-rays and other radiology services • Necessary surgical and medical supplies • Use of appliances, such as wheelchairs • Operating and recovery room costs • Physical, occupational, and speech language therapy Inpatient substance use disorder services

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy